12 inflation hacks for smart planners: Part I

 Use Toggle or any other time tracker to improve your productivity.
 You will be amazed by how much you can achieve.

 Inflation decreases the purchasing power of money.
 But you can lessen its blow to your finance by looking out for ways to reduce your expenses and create more income.
 To do this well, you need to know where your money comes and goes in detail.
 I recommend that you keep track of your money for at least a year.
 Once you understand your finance, it will be much easier to come up with plans to improve it.

 You may be concerned about the current bear market and an upcoming recession.
 So am I. When it keeps you up at night, remember that bear markets last much shorter than bull markets (see Figure 3 above).
 A recession is an inevitable part of an economic cycle.
 It means that we will come out of it stronger at some point.

 If you have a long investing time horizon (at least 5 years), recessions can provide you great opportunities to build your wealth faster by buying high-quality assets on fire sale.
 I am dollar-cost-averaging by using my 401 contributions to purchase more shares of an S&P 500 index fund every two weeks.
 This is the easiest way that I can think of to stay invested without attempting to time the bottom of the stock market.

 I hope that this blog post has inspired you to try new ways to fight against inflation.
-In Part II of this blog post series, I will cover more tips to come up with extra cash via smart shopping, sustainable cooking, freelancing, and passive income opportunities.
+In Part II of this blog post series, I will cover more tips to reduce healthcare expenses and come up with extra cash via smart shopping, sustainable meal planning, freelancing, and healthy lifestyles.

 Which tips covered in this post are you planning to use first?
 Do you have other suggestions to share?
 Leave your comments below to continue our conversation.